kant2002/EngLang/README.md

 Would be good to have this language compile not only to executables, but to dlls too.
 Which in itself can be used from other programming languages.

 I will target initially .NET runtime, since I know it relatively well.
 Other goal is to be able translate existing languages to this language.
-This is to support explanability of codebase to non-programmer.
+This is to support ability to explain of codebase to non-programmer.

 I would choose English as example, since it has nice properties like articles.
 This allow disambiguate types from variables.
 I do not know what reasonable language trick [allow that](https://ru.wikipedia.org/wiki/%D0%90%D1%80%D1%82%D0%B8%D0%BA%D0%BB%D1%8C#%D0%A2%D0%B8%D0%BF%D1%8B_%D0%B0%D1%80%D1%82%D0%B8%D0%BA%D0%BB%D0%B5%D0%B9) in Russian/Ukrainian for example.
 If somebody know that I may pursue that language too.